-This year was the 17th year MJDS will hold Mitzvah Day in memory of Michael Kovnar, an MJDS student who passed away due to cancer in 1999 when he was in the seventh grade.
-To honor his short life and legacy of raising money for others in need, middle school students volunteer at different locations all over the city while lower school students do work for a number of different charities within the building.
+Mitzvah Day is held annually in memory of Michael Kovnar, a seventh grade MJDS student who passed away due to cancer in 1999.
+To honor his short life and legacy of raising money for others in need, upper school students volunteer at different locations all over the city while lower school students do work for a number of different charities within the building.

 Organizations that students volunteer with include: